-You need to apply to the main IAM in Chiswick.
-You can do this using the paper form that you got when you joined, or you can go online to:
+You need to apply to the main IAM.
+You can do this online here:

 You will need to specify your group (Nottingham Advanced Drivers) and your preferred location for the test.
 You also need to give dates when you are not available.

 The IAM will find the most convenient examiner, and he will contact you - usually within a week of your application.
 If it gets beyond a fortnight then contact us or the main IAM to see what is happening.

 The examiner will propose a date for the test, and if this is not convenient he will be happy to negotiate a different time.
 The examiner will be either a serving or retired Police driver, so may not be able to fit-in with your first choice.

 The examiner will tell you where to meet, which is usually in the car park of a local pub or supermarket that is easy to find.
 Make sure that you understand what he is saying, and that you have full details of the location.

 When you know the test location you should do the following: